 Equifax takes reasonable steps to ensure that your Equifax credit report is accurate.
 However, as we rely on information provided by a number of different sources, errors can occur.
 It's important that you check your Equifax credit report and let us know if there are any administrative errors such as an incorrect date of birth, or a misspelling of your name or street address.
 You should also check that the credit information listed on your Equifax credit report, such as an overdue debt or enquiry is accurate.
 If there are inaccuracies on your credit report, it's important that you have them corrected.
 You can do this at no charge.
 Visit our Personal Credit Repair section for more information.

 What's more, if you think you've been the victim of identity theft and your details have been used fraudulently check out our tips on what to do if you think your identity has been stolen.

 If you are finding it difficult to get credit, think twice before paying for the services of a company that claims they can "repair" your credit report/history.
 Some companies claim to be able to remove negative information from your credit report and charge you to do so.
 This can often cost over $1,000.

-If you have inaccurate information on your credit report you can lodge a correction request with the relevant credit provider or credit reporting body and they will investigate for free and correct the information if it is inaccurate.
+If you have inaccurate information on your Equifax credit report you can lodge a correction request with the relevant credit provider or credit reporting body and they will investigate for free and correct the information if it is inaccurate.

-You should also note that Veda will not remove information from credit reports unless that information is erroneous.
+You should also note that Equifax will not remove information from credit reports unless that information is erroneous.
 The fact that information is inaccurate or wrong does not mean it must be deleted.
 If it can be corrected, it will be corrected rather than deleted.